 Local police stations and Australian National Character Check access the same central government database to issue police check results.

 There is no difference in the legitimacy of a national police check issued by a local police station and Australian National Character Check.

 An applicant may notice small differences in the formatting of the certificate, however both are equally valid.

 Applicants that apply through Australian National Character Check do however experience the substantial difference in speed and efficiency when obtaining their police check online.
-Majority of police checks are returned to applicants within one to three business days.
+Majority of police checks are returned to applicants within 24 to 48 hours.
 Results are emailed on the same business day they are received.
 Overall, applicants save time and cost when applying for their police check online.

 A National Police Check displays all court outcomes that are considered releasable by Australian police agencies in accordance with spent convictions legislation.